godmodelabs/dexter/README.md

 Note that this feature is not responsive, thus a full reload is needed if the result of your test changes and you want it to take effect.

-### Shim support
+### Shim / Polyfill support
-To enhance the use of shims, DX provides a plugin for requireJS.
+To enhance the use of shims / polyfills, DX provides a plugin for requireJS.
 Combined with the awesome [Modernizr], it delivers a powerful conditional loader.

 ```javascript
 define([